Tapacarí Province

+The provincial capital of Tapacarí is the namesake of the 1836 congress that formally made Bolivia a constituent country of the Peru–Bolivian Confederation.

 Geography

 The approximate elevation of the province is 3000 m above sea level.
 The terrain is very rough.
 Some of the highest mountains of the province are listed below:

 Subdivision

 The province is not further subdivided into municipalities.
 So Tapacarí Municipality and Tapacarí Province are identical.
 The province is divided into four cantons.

 People and economics

 The majority of the people who live in Tapacarí are indigenous Quechua villagers or campesinos as they are known in Spanish.
 The principal economic activities of the families are agriculture and livestock, with wheat, barley, potatoes, corn and other staples being the major cash crops and sheep, goats, pigs, and guinea pigs being the most popular animals.
 Food is first and foremost used for domestic consumption, while the excess is traditionally sold at the local markets.
 While the men work in agriculture and haul the excess off to larger markets in Quillacollo and Cochabamba, the women of the Tapacari valley are known as superb weavers.
 The fur from the sheep is removed and dyed with traditional flowers that grow in the wild. and then spun by the women.
 Finally, in the same fashion that the Incas used centuries ago, it is then extended on the loom to make beautiful products.
 Although some of the weavings are exported, the majority is sold in the city at centric markets.

 Aramasi, which is the site of a weaving center funded via PRODEVAT, in addition to a mill which was funded in part by USAID, is located in Ramadas Canton.
 The Mary Mahoney Medical Center, which is funded by Asociacion Amistad, also works out of Aramasi.
 Finally, Aramasi also celebrates an annual weaving and music fair which was started by a US Peace Corps Volunteer.

 Politically, the province is almost entirely behind the ruling party of Evo Morales - Movimiento al Socialismo, or MAS.